-The Weisdale valley saw 318 crofters evicted during the ‘clearances’ in the 19th century.
+This area is currently undergoing change due to the controversial construction of a large wind farm.
+In the 19th century, the Weisdale valley saw change when 318 crofters were evicted during the ‘clearances’.
 Local author John Graham wrote two novels on this theme.

-Weisdale Mill (1855) was restored in 1994.
-It houses the Bonhoga Gallery and café which shows exhibitions of local, national and international art.
-Beside Weisdale Voe is the site of ‘Da Aamos Kirk’, named for the offerings or ‘olmusa’ left by seamen, who made this a place of pilgrimage.
-A community garden beside Weisdale kirk was created by local volunteers with the help of the Beechgrove Garden TV programme.
+Bonhoga Gallery, with popular café and shop, shows exhibitions of local, national and international art and craft.
+The gallery is housed in Weisdale Mill (1855), which was restored in 1994.
+Beside Weisdale Voe is the site of ‘Da Aamos Kirk’, named for the offerings or ‘olmusa’ left by seamen who made this a place of pilgrimage.
+A community garden beside the Weisdale kirk building was created by local volunteers with the help of the Beechgrove Garden TV programme.

 If you’re continuing to the west mainland stop a while at the viewpoint up the Scord of Weisdale.

-Weisdale Voe Weisdale was the birthplace of John Clunies Ross (1786-1854), a seaman, explorer and adventurer who is best known for his connection with the Cocos (Keeling) Islands in the Indian Ocean.
-He established a settlement and coconut plantations here and claimed the islands as his own, ruling them until his death.
+Photo: Agnieska Gardner Weisdale was the birthplace of John Clunies Ross (1786-1854), a seaman, explorer and adventurer who is best known for his connection with the Cocos (Keeling) Islands in the Indian Ocean.
+He established a settlement and coconut plantations and claimed the islands as his own, ruling them until his death.
 Formally given to the Ross family by Queen Victoria in 1886, the islands were fully integrated with Australia almost 100 years later, in 1984.